Reading Course Guidelines

 Whom should I speak to if I’m interested in doing a reading course?

-Before embarking of a reading course, you must arrange to meet with the SIM Director to discuss a potential topic and reading course logistics.
+Before embarking of a reading course, you must arrange to meet with the Program Director to discuss a potential topic and reading course logistics.
 The Director will evaluate and coordinate supervision.
 Come to the meeting prepared to discuss your proposed topic, and plan.

 Who can do a reading course?